 In 2009 his work How It Is was commissioned by the Tate Modern Gallery in London as part of the Unilever Series.
 The giant grey steel structure with a vast dark chamber is piece that lies between sculpture and architecture, on 2-metre stilts, it stands 13 metres high and 30 metres long.
 Visitors can walk underneath it, listening to the echoing sound of footsteps on steel, or enter via a ramp into a pitch black interior, creating a sense of unease.
 Once again this work alludes to recent Polish history – the ramp at the entrance to the Ghetto in Warsaw, or the trucks which took Jews away to the camps of Treblinka or Auschwitz, for example.
 By entering the dark space, visitors follow in the footsteps of those in history who have put their trust in an individual or organisation, but never really knowing where they will end up, like the victims of the genocide of World War II or even the immigrants of the 20th and 21st centuries.
 According to Tate Modern curators Bałka's intention was to provide an experience for visitors which is both personal and collective, creating a range of sensory and emotional experiences through sound, contrasting light and shade, individual experience and awareness of others, perhaps provoking feelings of apprehension, excitement or intrigue.

-For the show, I wanted a title that would mean the same in different languages, for the exhibition will travel - he explains. - It used to be a whole, but it fell apart, fell to pieces.
+For the show, I wanted a title that would mean the same in different languages, for the exhibition will travel.
+It used to be a whole, but it fell apart, fell to pieces.
 It seems that you can embrace it, but the memory is unreliable and what you can retrieve is merely a fragment.

 It was the first retrospective and comprehensive exhibition of Bałka's video work.
 It presented his film installations from the last twelve years of his career: from the oldest, made in 1998, to the latest, from 2010, presented for the first time to the public.
 The exhibition included the best-known films that have already become the classics of modern art, such as Winterreise (2003), Carrousel (2004), which was purchased in 2010 by the Tate Modern for its collection and BlueGasEyes (2004).
 The audience had a chance to see lesser - known works as well as entirely new creations, notably Bottom (1999/2003) Narayama (2002), Michelangelo Buonarotti Reading (2004), Flagellare A, B, C (2009), and Apple T. (2009/2010).
 All video installations were displayed in a dimly-lighted rooms carefully designed by the artist.
 The screens were mounted at different angles on the walls and floor.
 Some of the videos were screened on surfaces covered with salt.
 Bałka's short and minimalist film installations last from few to several seconds.
 The artist is reluctant to long and extensive film forms.